RunestoneInteractive/httlads/_sources/Google_Colab/Setting_up_Colab.rst

 For this course, we will be using Google Colaboratory to run code and complete assignments.

 Google Colab is a free Jupyter Notebook environment hosted by google.
 It has all the features of Jupyter Lab and more.
 It is a great platform used by Data Scientists and Machine Learning programmers because it takes away the hassle of having to install an IDE and additional files.
-As you use it further you will appreciate how it has many data science libraries pre-installed and allows you to save your file on Google Drive for convinient sharing.
+Colab has many data science libraries pre-installed and allows you to save your files on Google Drive.

 Getting Set Up
 --------------